-Make 6 textures that correspond to each of the 6 sides of the skybox and put them into your project’s AssetsAny media or data that can be used in your game or Project.
+Make six Textures that correspond to each of the six sides of the skybox, and put them into your Project’s AssetsAny media or data that can be used in your game or Project.
 An Asset may come from a file created outside of Unity, such as a 3D model, an audio file or an image.
 You can also create some asset types in Unity, such as an Animator Controller, an Audio Mixer or a Render Texture.
 More info See in Glossary folder.

-For each texture you need to change the wrap mode from Repeat to Clamp.
-If you don’t do this colors on the edges will not match up:
+For each Texture, you need to change the wrap mode from Repeat to Clamp.
+If you don’t do this, colors on the edges do not match up.

 Create a new MaterialAn asset that defines how a surface should be rendered, by including references to the Textures it uses, tiling information, Color tints and more.
 The available options for a Material depend on which Shader the Material is using.
-More info See in Glossary by choosing Assets-> Create-> Material from the menu bar.
+More info See in Glossary.
+To do this, choose Assets > Create > Material from the menu bar.

-Select the shaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
-More info See in Glossary drop-down in the top of the InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
-More info See in Glossary, choose Skybox/6 Sided.
+Select the ShaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
+More info See in Glossary drop-down and choose Skybox/6 Sided.

-Assign the 6 textures to each texture slot in the material.
-You can do this by dragging each texture from the Project ViewA view that shows the contents of your Assets folder (Project tab) More info See in Glossary onto the corresponding slots.
+Assign the six Textures to each Texture slot in the Material.
+To do this, you can drag each Texture from the Project ViewA view that shows the contents of your Assets folder (Project tab) More info See in Glossary onto the corresponding slots.